Endometriosis is a gynecological condition that occurs when cells from the lining of the womb (uterus) grow in other areas of the body.

 - Watchful waiting (conservative therapy to relieve symptoms)

-- Hormonal therapy (to reduce the size of endometrial implants)
+- Hormonal therapy (to reduce the size or activity of endometrial implants)

 - Surgery (to reduce endometrial implants, restore fertility, or possibly cure the condition)